Purdil Khan: Role in the 1928–29 civil war

+In October 1929, Mohammad Nadir Khan captured Kabul, deposed Kalakani and became the new king of Afghanistan.
+In this process, Purdil was ousted as minister of defence.
+Later in 1929, Nadir appointed Shah Mahmud Khan as Purdil's successor.

 Kuhistan rebellion and death

 After the end of the civil war, Purdil organized a new revolt.
 In July 1930, Saqqawists fought against state forces in modern-day Kohistan District, Kapisa Province.
 The rebellion was crushed within a week.
 After the rebellion was suppressed, 3000 of the rebels were captured and 11 of the ringleaders were executed, while the rest were allowed to go home and "follow some honest pursuit".
 Purdil was killed during the fighting.